 A: The class meets in the Design Technology centre of Parktown Boys' High School.

 This is situated on the corner of Jan Smuts and Empire roads, Parktown, Johannesburg.
 Entrance is from Wellington Rd. (parallel to Empire).
-Go in the gate and follow the driveway to the right -
+Go in the gate and follow the driveway to the right - it makes a right-angled bend to the left just as it hits some buildings.
+The technology centre is the building immediately to the left of the alleyway marked No Parking.

 Q: When does the class take place?